-Maryam Farboodi is Assistant Professor of Finance at the MIT Sloan School of Management.
+Maryam Farboodi is an Assistant Professor of Finance at the MIT Sloan School of Management.
 Her research interests are in the areas of financial frictions, corporate finance, macroeconomics, and mechanism design.
 Previously, Farboodi was an Assistant Professor at the Bendheim Center for Finance at Princeton University.
 Before that, she was a Postdoctoral Fellow at Princeton University.
-She holds a Masters of Economics degree from University of Texas at Austin, and a Masters of Computer Science from University of Maryland at College Park, as well as a PhD in economics from the University of Chicago.
+She holds a Masters of Economics degree from University of Texas at Austin, a Masters of Computer Science from University of Maryland at College Park, as well as a PhD in economics from the University of Chicago.

 Before joining University of Chicago, Maryam did theoretical research on applications of mechanism design in sponsored search auctions, and she was awarded the best second year paper for her work in optimal auctioneer strategies in position auctions.
 She is currently working on optimal online auction mechanisms which are robust to perturbations in consumer search behavior.
 She also holds a Bachelor's degree from Sharif University of Technology in Computer Engineering.

 MOHAMMAD MORAVVEJ FARSHI